 The Art of the Deal, Guitar Style

 Haggling.
 Wheeling and dealing.
 Hondling.
-I hate it.
+I used to hate it.
 Still, I like to get the best deal I can on gear.
 I've been buying guitars for nearly fifty years and early-on figured out that it required some negotiation.
 Dealers very often don't put their actual selling price on the instrument so you have to "work" for it a little.
 I'll admit that I did it poorly when I first got started but I've learned to do it pretty well since.
 To end up satisfied and comfortable, I've had to change my outlook and approach pretty drastically.
 I've had to adjust my thinking.
 I've had to ask myself, "What am I trying to accomplish here as I buy?"
 A haggler wants to buy an item at the best price possible, perhaps so he can brag about his dealing acumen later.
 What do I want?
 I just want to negotiate the best deal I can get, a reasonable deal, negotiated with a reasonable person.
 I'm more interested in not overpaying than I am in gouging out the best possible deal on the planet.
 There's a difference.
 I want to walk away happy.
 If I am a person of good will, I want the dealer to do the same.
 To this end I've developed some steps to a good deal:

 1. Do your research before you step up to negotiate.
 Find out what most dealers consider a fair discounted price.
 Check all the dealers in the area and several sites on the Internet and find their prices.
 Be sure to adjust the price to reflect the difference between brick-and-mortar and mail-order stores.
 Always try to compare the same products, apples to apples.
 If you can't, make the best comparison you can and be fair.
 Take the best prices you find into the store for them to see.
 You can preload web pages into tabs on your phone's web browser.